-For example, in Europe, on April 21, 2021, the European Commission proposed a regulation seeking to establish a comprehensive, risk-based governance framework for artificial intelligence in the EU market.
-The proposal is intended to apply to companies that develop, use and/ or provide artificial intelligence in the EU and includes requirements around transparency, conformity assessments and monitoring, risk assessments, human oversight, security and accuracy, and proposes fines for breach of up to 6% of worldwide annual turnover.
-In addition, on September 28, 2022, the European Commission proposed two Directives seeking to establish a harmonized civil liability regime for artificial intelligence in the EU, in order to facilitate civil claims in respect of harm caused by artificial intelligence and to include artificial intelligence-enabled products within the scope of the EU's existing strict liability regime.
-If enacted, this regulatory framework is expected to have a material impact on the way artificial intelligence is regulated in the EU, and together with developing guidance and/ or decisions in this area, may affect our use of artificial intelligence and our ability to provide and to improve our services, require additional compliance measures and changes to our operations and processes, result in increased compliance costs and potential increases in civil claims against us, and could adversely affect our business, operations and financial condition.
+For example, in Europe, on June 14, 2023, the European Parliament adopted its negotiating position on the Artificial Intelligence Act, which would establish a risk-based governance framework for artificial intelligence in the European market.
+This framework would categorize artificial intelligence applications into risk categories such as "unacceptable", "high", "limited", and "minimal".
+Some of our current or future artificial intelligence applications may fall within the "high" or "limited" risk categories.
+Artificial intelligence applications in the "high" risk category could become subject to new ex ante conformity assessments and a range of new requirements, particularly on risk management, testing, technical robustness, data training and data governance, transparency, human oversight, and cybersecurity, while artificial intelligence applications in the "limited" risk category could become subject to new transparency obligations.
+Fines for breach could be up to 7% of worldwide annual turnover.
+If enacted in this form or a similar form, this regulatory framework is expected to have a material impact on the way artificial intelligence is regulated in the EU, and together with developing guidance and/or decisions in this area, may affect our use of artificial intelligence and our ability to provide and to improve our services, require additional compliance measures and changes to our operations and processes, result in increased compliance costs and potential increases in civil claims against us, and could adversely affect our business, operations and financial condition.